aloria/aloria.github.io/_posts/2021-08-29-spicy-noodles.markdown

 * 2 tbsp peanut or coconut oil
 * A bunch of scallions.
 Use however much you want.
 Go nuts.
 * 5-6 cloves of garlic
-* 2 tbsp grated ginger or .5 tsp garlic powder
+* 2 tbsp grated ginger or .5 tsp ginger powder
 * 4 tbsp soy sauce
 * 1 tbsp mirin, sake, or marsala
 * 1 tbsp rice vinegar